 Carnegie Mellon founded one of the first computer science schools in the world.
 Dating back to 1965, The School of Computer Science (SCS) consistently ranks among the top computer science programs.
 By offering many areas of concentration, the SCS undergraduate curriculum ensures that students have the skills to remain current as technology and systems change.
 Students have the opportunity to conduct research.
 Twenty five years after its official founding, The School of Computer Science remains a home for visionary leaders and legendary achievements in the field of computer science!
+With a fall 2016 class of nearly 50% women, Carnegie Mellon additionally stands as a leading institution for women in computer science.

 About the First Year Class